-The United States Securities and Exchange Commission (SEC) has announced settlement charges against Loci Inc and its CEO, John Wise, for misleading investors into purchasing its cryptocurrency in 2017.
+The United States Securities and Exchange Commission (SEC) has announced settlement charges against Loci Inc and its CEO, John Wise, for misleading investors into purchasing its cryptocurrency in 2017 from an unregistered ICO.

 Commenting on the development, Kristina Littman, chief of the SEC Enforcement Division’s Cyber Unit said the company gave false information to investors about important aspects of its business, adding:

 “Investors in digital asset securities are entitled to truthful information and fulsome disclosures so they can make informed investment decisions.”

 Not only did Loci entice investors to purchase its cryptocurrency with false statements, the firm also failed to register its offering with regulators, the announcement added.

 During the course of investigation the U.S. regulators discovered that part of investors’ funds worth $38,163 were lavished on personal expenses.
 It is worth noting that the firm, alongside its CEO, did not admit or deny any of the charges filed against them.